yaqwsx/KiKit/README.md

 Please, first check [FAQ](doc/faq.md).
 If you have not found answer for your problem there, feel free to open an issue on GitHub.

+If you would like to have a feature in KiKit that is currently not on a roadmap, or if you need to prepare custom panelization script (e.g., multi-design panels, panels with specific arrangement), you can consider hiring me to do the job.
+Just reach out to me via e-mail and we can discuss further details.

 ## How To Use It CI?